-- Requirements are gathered during the initial phase of the software development life cycle. - This is an opportunity to not only gather requirements on "business logic", but also security requirements. - Several methods exists for gathering security requirements. - We will look at misuse cases, which can be seen as a method in itself, but also takes part in more elaborate methods (such as SQUARE).
+- Requirements are gathered during the initial phase of the software development life cycle. - This is an opportunity to not only gather functional requirements, but also security requirements. - Several methods exists for gathering security requirements. - We will look at misuse cases, which can be seen as a method in itself, but also takes part in more elaborate methods (such as SQUARE).